RunLLM/gitbook/example-workflows/customer-churn-predictor.md

 <!-- ------------- New Cell ------------ -->

-### Saving Tables Artifacts to Integrations
+### Saving Tables Artifacts to Data Resources

 So far we have defined a workflow to build the `churn_table` containing our churn predictions.
 We now want to publish this table where others can use it.
-We do this by `saving` the table to various integrations.
+We do this by `saving` the table to various resources.

 First we save the table back to the data warehouse that contains the original customer data.